Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 Improving international trade will grow farm businesses and increase financial returns for farmers.

-- The Australian Government has committed $30.8 million over four years from 2015–16 to break down technical barriers to trade, in turn helping farmers and food processors to achieve increased returns from increased security of existing market access and access to new markets.
-This included appointing five new agricultural counsellors who have been working in Australia’s key export markets to assist farmers grow their markets.
+The Australian Government has committed $30.8 million over four years from 2015-16 to break down technical barriers to trade, in turn helping farmers and food processors to achieve increased returns from increased security of existing and new market access.
+This has included appointing five new agricultural counsellors who have been working in Australia’s key export markets to assist farmers grow their markets.

 Beef Australia 2018 and Beef Week

 The Australian Government has committed $3.0 million from 2016-17 over three years to support the next Beef Australia event in May 2018.
 The event is Australia’s largest trade show for the beef and cattle industries, held once every three years in Rockhampton, Queensland.
 It showcases the Australian beef industry to domestic and international trading partners.
 The last event held in 2015 attracted over 30,000 visitors including over 1,000 international visitors.
 The event includes a series of industry based seminars, trade shows and cattle competitions.
 Through its Handshakes program it provides a business matching between Australian businesses and international customers.

 This program is supported by Austrade, Meat and Livestock Australia, and Trade and Investment Queensland.
 The Australian Government has also committed $1.0 million over four years from 2016-17 to support Beef Week, a celebration of the Australian beef industry held annually in Casino, New South Wales.

 The Biosecurity Integrated Information System and Analytics are Agricultural Competitiveness White Paper initiatives that will allow for the collection, collation and analysis of information to support biosecurity activities.
 The Australian Government has provided $15.9 million from 2016-17 for four years for analytics and $30.9 million from 2016-17 to 2019-20.